-The most important functions and responsibilities of Members' governments are to protect the lives of its citizens and to improve their quality of life.
+The most important functions and responsibilities of Members' governments are to protect the lives of their citizens and to improve their quality of life.
 Through this Strategic Plan, the Typhoon Committee's 14 Members are meeting these important government functions and responsibilities through regional cooperation and collaboration.
 Since 1968 the Typhoon Committee has shown how successful the Committee has been in the area of in typhoon-related matters in improving the protection of people's lives and in improving their quality of life.
 Building on this legacy of the past, the Strategic Plan provides the roadmap into the future.
+The Committee has currently fourteen Members: Cambodia; China; Democratic People's Republic of Korea; Hong Kong, China; Japan; Lao People's Democratic Republic; Macao, China; Malaysia; Philippines, Republic of Korea, Singapore; Thailand; United States of America and Viet Nam.